hypericumimpex/hyp-crm/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 3.5.18 - 2019.01.26 =
+* Fix - customer table was not populating latest changes after user role changes.

+= 3.5.17 - 2019.01.21 =
+* Fix - agents were not being assigned correctly for some users.

 = 3.5.16 - 2019.01.08 =
 * Fix - money spent not showing properly for some users.